 |Resources:||Curriculum Vitae [pdf]|

-Donna Bobek Schmitt joined the faculty of the University of South Carolina in the fall of 2014 after 17 years at the University of Central Florida (UCF).
-Her undergraduate degree in accounting is from the University of Miami and her Ph.D. is from the University of Florida.
-She teaches undergraduate and graduate tax courses and has received several teaching awards, most recently the 2013 UCF University Excellence in Graduate Teaching Award.
-She conducts research on the judgment and decision-making, including ethical decision-making, of taxpayers and accounting professionals and has published in a number of academic journals including Accounting, Organizations & Society, Behavioral Research in Accounting, the Journal of the American Taxation Association, Auditing: A Journal of Practice and Theory, and the Journal of Business Ethics.
-She is on the editorial board of Behavioral Research in Accounting and the Journal of the American Taxation Association.
-She is also a licensed certified public accountant in Florida.
+Donna Bobek Schmitt joined the faculty of the University of South Carolina in 2014 after 17 years at the University of Central Florida (UCF).
+She teaches graduate tax courses and mentors PhD students.
+She has received several teaching awards, most recently the 2017 DMSB Doctoral Student Association Professor of the Year Award.
+She conducts research on the judgment and decision-making, including ethical decision-making, of taxpayers and accounting professionals and has published in a number of academic journals including The Accounting Review, Accounting, Organizations & Society, Journal of the American Taxation Association, Auditing: A Journal of Practice and Theory, Behavioral Research in Accounting (BRIA), and the Journal of Business Ethics.
+She is an Editor at BRIA, an Associate Editor at Accounting and the Public Interest, and on the editorial board of the Journal of the American Taxation Association.
+She is also a licensed Certified Public Accountant in Florida.

 Taxation, tax policy, judgment and decision-making of taxpayers and tax professionals, ethical decision-making

 “Does Information about Gender Pay Matter to Investors?
 An Experimental Investigation” with C. Austin and L. Harris.
 Accounting, Organizations, and Society, forthcoming.

 “Are Individuals More Willing to Lie to a Computer or a Human?
 Evidence from a Tax Compliance Setting” with Ethan LaMothe.
 Journal of Business Ethics, forthcoming.